NTNU-IndEcol/BuildME/docs/archetypes/Ideal Loads Documentation_Sahin.md

 This document summarizes the implementation of the Ideal Loads HVAC system (ILHS) on the IDF files, which are modeled using advanced HVAC systems (i.e., heat pumps, fans, coils).
-ILHS is a theoretical HVAC system that fulfills the amount of system energy to meetzones' cooling and heating loads ideally[^1].
+ILHS is a theoretical HVAC system that fulfills the amount of system energy to meet zones' cooling and heating loads ideally[^1].
 ILHS can be modeled with as few as three simulation parameters, significantly reducing simulation time.
 Apart from that, ILHS is a prerequisite for the mixed-mode ventilation calculations in BuildME.